INN/docs/how-we-work/meetings.md

 -  **Invite as few people as possible**.
 For the same reason you don't reply all to an email chain.
 -  **Respect each individual's contribution**.
 Since everyone at the meeting needs to be there (see above), give everyone an equal chance to speak.
 Don't dominate the conversation, interrupt or talk over people.
 Be especially careful to involve people who might not typically speak up.
 -  **Test technology ahead of time.** If we're going to use a video chat or screensharing tool, make sure it works ahead of time so we don't spend half of the meeting wrestling with the technology.
--  **[Change the default meeting length in Google Calendar](http://gmailblog.blogspot.com/2011/06/change-google-calendars-default-meeting.html) to 15 minutes instead of an hour**.
+-  **[Change the default meeting length in Google Calendar](http://gmailblog.blogspot.com/2011/06/change-google-calendars-default-meeting.html) [or iCal](http://www.macobserver.com/tmo/answers/how_to_change_the_default_duration_of_new_ical_events) to 15 minutes instead of an hour**.
 Meetings almost never need to be an hour and blocking out large chunks of time in your colleagues' calendars is annoying and disrespectful.
 -  **All meetings end with concrete action steps assigned to responsible individuals**.
 No exceptions.

 ## Meeting Types